davidebbo/davidebbo.github.io/_posts/2014-12-16-azure-service-principal.markdown

 ## A few notes before we start

 I have to warn you that the steps to initially create a Service Principal are fairly complex, kind of ugly, and in some cases rather illogical.
-I expect that the identity team will simply the workflow in the future.
+I do know that this will get easier in the future, but for now it's a bit of necessary pain to get this going.

 The good news is that after those one-time steps, the workflow gets pretty reasonable, and is quite powerful.

 Another area to discuss is the two types of Azure accounts:

 - Microsoft account (aka Live ID or Passport ID if you're an old-timer)
 - Work or School account (aka Org ID)

-The steps below can work with both, but since most users have a Microsoft account, I'm targeting them for such account.
+The steps below can work with both, but since most people today use a Microsoft account, that's what I'm using in the examples.

 ## Creating an AAD application